 - scores from the most recent testing session (including average score and range of scores)

 - scores within the industry with which the client is affiliated

 - scores within the country with which the client is affiliated

-A TOEIC® representative can produce additional specialized reports, such as the results for all of an organization's candidates who took the TFI test during a given time period or who work in certain job categories, at the client's request.
+The EPN member can produce additional specialized reports for their clients, such as the results for all of an institution's candidates who took the TFI test during a given time period or who work in certain job categories, at the client's request.